Admitting Israel's Unilateral Withdrawals a Mistake

 Under existing circumstances, he concluded, "it would be more practical to achieve a two-state solution through negotiations rather than [through unilateral] withdrawal."

-Comment: As someone who has been making this point since 2000 about Lebanon and 2003 about Gaza, I am gratified that Olmert has understood his mistake.
+Comment: As someone who has been making this point since 2000 about Lebanon and since 2003 about Gaza, I am gratified that Olmert has understood his mistake.
 But I mourn the price already paid and worry about the price yet to come; and I wonder why it took a two-front war to make this point obvious.
 (January 9, 2007)

 Nov.
 8, 2007 update: Israel's National Infrastructure minister, Binyamin Ben Eliezer, has also had a change of mind: "I admit and confess.
 I was with those who strongly supported Ariel Sharon, and today I say with my head held high: We erred, we made a very big mistake."
 A pullout such as the Gaza one can only succeed, he says, when the territory is "handed over to responsible hands and anchored in agreements and international guarantees.
 Here we have a precedent - a territory we left turns into a base for terror - period."